Junctional Fracture | Neck-Intertrochanteric Junction | ORIF vs Arthroplasty

 - Reduce fracture (anatomic reduction)

-- Ream for lag screw
+- Guide wire for lag screw (centre-centre position)

-- Attach side plate
+- Attach side plate and fix

-- Confirm reduction and stability
+- Insert derotation screw; confirm reduction and rotational stability

 Complications